-Remove accessories and shelves from the cooking compartment.
+Remove accessories and shelf supports from the cooking compartment.
 The cooking compartment must be empty.
+Do not open the appliance door while the appliance is in operation.

-- 1. Heat 1 litre of milk (3.5 % fat) to 90 °C on the hob and then cool down to 40 °C. It is sufficient to heat UHT milk to 40 °C. - 2.
-Stir in 150 g (chilled) yogurt. - 3.
-Pour into cups or small jars and cover with cling film. - 4.
-Place the cups or jars onto the cooking compartment floor and use the settings indicated in the table. - 5.
-After preparation, leave the yogurt to cool in the refrigerator.
+- Heat 1 litre of milk (3.5% fat) to 90 °C on the hob and then leave it to cool down to 40 °C. It is sufficient to heat UHT milk to 40 °C. - 2.
+Stir in 150 g (chilled) yoghurt. - 3.
+Pour into cups or small jars and cover with cling film. - Place the cups or jars onto the cooking compartment floor and use the settings indicated in the table. - 5.
+After making the yoghurt, leave it to cool in the refrigerator.